-Textile Award Board of Reference
+- be registered with the Textile Award Board of Reference

 You must register your business with a Board of Reference before you engage outworkers.
 Once registered you will be given a registration number.
 This number must be included on work records and in written agreements with outworkers.

 Outworkers engaged in the TCF industry must be given a copy of Schedule F of the Textile Award in a language that they understand.

 Schedule F includes an information sheet that sets out some of the minimum entitlements for outworkers, including:

 - pay rates

 - leave and public holidays.

 - Schedule F of the Textile Award provides that as an employer or principal you must ensure that outworkers: are engaged on a full-time or regular part-time basis